mantasastra/react-redux-example-2/README.md

 # React Redux Example

 ## Description
-A simple Counter application made with React and Redux.
-This is based on a course from Maximilian Schwarzmüller.
+A simple name showing application that takes user input.
+It's made with React and Redux.

 ## Running locally
 Simply install all the dependencies and run it using `yarn start`.